 - You may not be entitled to housing benefit (see below).

 - If a scheme gets into financial difficulty after it has bought your home, your home could be repossessed by their lender.

 Some companies’ advertisements sound too good to be true… and they usually are.
-Always get advice before entering into a scheme.
+Always get help before entering into a scheme.

 Would I be eligible for housing benefit after the sale?